MikroElektronika/mikrosdk_click_v2/clicks/accel22/details.md

 ## Example Description

-> This example demonstrates the use of Accel 22 click board by reading and displaying Accel data (X, Y, and Z axis) as well as temperature and ADC measurements on the USB UART.
+> This example demonstrates the use of Accel 22 Click board by reading and displaying Accel data (X, Y, and Z axis) as well as temperature and ADC measurements on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c